MRay123/LSB-Steganography-using-Pixel-Locator-Sequence-With-AES-Group7/README.md

 ## Using the program

 Run the main.
 In the terminal, it will prompt for a message, then a password.
-It will then display the message that has been encoded.
-Afterwards, it will ask for the pls password.
+It will then request the PLS password for the file encryption.
+It will continue to prompt for a PLS password after every encryption algorithm.
+It will display the post encryption message.
-In the actual paper, it would ask for the choice between encoding and decoding, but that choice isn't required here.
+After encryption, it will display where the post lsb image is, as well as the space and time for each ecryption algorithm.
+For decrption, it will require you input each PLS password you used for that encryption.
+It will then display the message for each algorithm.

 ## References